bigpipe/fittings/README.md

 #### fittings.plugins

-Kinda the same as the template, but instead of introducing templates you're adding new plugins.
-Just like the template it has `name` and `client` template key.
+Kinda the same as the `fittings.template`, but instead of introducing templates you're adding new plugins.
+Just like the template, it has a `name` and `client` template key.

 #### fittings.bootstrap

-The bootstrap property allows you to provide a small bootstrap template which will be included by the [bootstrap-pagelet][bootstrap].
+The bootstrap property allows you to provide a small bootstrap template which will be included by the [bootstrap-pagelet][bootstrap] as `bootstrap` property.
 This template receives all the information of the bootstrap pagelet so you can pass the amount pagelets the page expects to flush out etc.

 ```html
 <script>